ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Databases

-On day 3 [Tom Van den Bulck](/author/tom-van-den-bulck), Competence Lead in Big and Fast Data gave us a course on SQL and NoSQL database systems.
+On day 3, [Tom Van den Bulck](/author/tom-van-den-bulck), Competence Lead in Big and Fast Data, gave us a course on SQL and NoSQL database systems.
-As some of us were not familiar with NoSQL, this was very interesting to see the difference in use and possibilities between normal SQL systems which we were all used to using before.
+As some of us were not familiar with NoSQL, this was very interesting to see the difference in usage and possibilities between normal SQL systems which we were all used to using before.

 ### SQL

-For SQL database systems we had a look at PostgreSQL, an open-source object-relational database management system that is increasing in popularity across bigger enterprises for reasons such as high scalability, extensive features and works cross-platform.
+For SQL database systems we had a look at PostgreSQL, an open-source object-relational database management system that is increasing in popularity across bigger enterprises for reasons such as high scalability, extensive features and as it works cross-platform.

 ### NoSQL